Conservation Ecology Faculty Profiles

 I am a Professor of Natural Resources, as well as Director of the Michigan Sea Grant Program, funded by the National Oceanic and Atmospheric Administration.
 My research focuses on aquatic animals and their interactions with the environment.
 This is expressed in two major research areas: sustainable aquaculture and its role in feeding the world, and the ecology of natural fish populations, particularly in the Great Lakes region.
 As aquaculture is the most important means of producing seafood today, its environmental impacts are important, and we need to understand and remediate them in order to more sustainably produce aquaculture crops.
 My research focuses on the interaction between aquaculture practices and environmental impacts and seeks to find solutions for more sustainable production in the future.
 Secondly, human impacts on natural systems have resulted in dramatic declines in many fish species throughout the world, particularly in the Great Lakes region.
 My research focus on fish ecology is on the management, restoration, and rehabilitation of wild populations that have been inevitably influenced by human disturbance.
 My teaching is in Aquatic Sciences, in particular, courses in Ecology of Fishes and Sustainable Aquaculture.
 In addition, I supervise research of a large number of graduate students in Aquatic Sciences.

-Research in the lab focuses on conservation biology issues and on the ecology and evolution of infectious diseases.
-Major research projects address questions regarding the impact of diseases on wildlife populations and the environmental causes leading to disease emergence.
-Other projects examine how habitat fragmentation and global climate change result in species extinction.
+Research in the lab focuses on fundamental conservation biology questions and on issues related to the ecology and evolution of infectious diseases.
+Major research projects examine how habitat fragmentation, invasive organisms and global climate change result in species extinction.
+Other projects address questions regarding the impact of diseases on wildlife populations and the environmental causes leading to disease emergence.

 My major research interests focus on the current challenges that plant communities are facing in the context of global change, i.e. climate change, invasive species, and landscape fragmentation.
 These challenges are interconnected as they form the novel environment under which plants are growing.
 The fact that forest communities are highly dependent on recruitment dynamics makes the study of early demographic stages critical for understanding the impact of global change on the natural ecosystems around us.